shubhamm69/sveltekit-test/README.md

 # Contacts Display Page

 This project features a "Contacts Display" page that fetches data from the provided API and presents it in a user-friendly format.
-The project is hosted on StackBlitz, and you can access it using the following link: [StackBlitz Link](https://stackblitz.com/edit/sveltekit-test-23m2oe?file=src%2FApp.svelte).
+The project is hosted on StackBlitz

 ## Features